-School holidays: No extension to festive break for pupils and teachers - Evening Express
+School holidays: no extension to festive break for pupils and teachers - Evening Express

 He said: “I have written this morning to the education and skills committee to confirm that the government intends to make no change to the school holidays arrangements.”

-Schools in Aberdeen, Aberdeenshire and Moray will break off, as planned, on December 18 and return on January 5.
+Schools in Dundee, Angus and Perth and Kinross will break off, as planned, on December 23 and resume on January 7, while Fife pupils finish on December 22 and return on January 6.

 Mr Swinney previously said there were “dilemmas” to be wrestled with in making a decision on the holidays.